 Main ingredients and substitutions

 I used maple syrup to sweeten these cookies.
-Maple syrup adds a relatively neutral sweetness that doesn’t overpower the flavour of the pecans so it’s perfect for this recipe.
+Maple syrup adds a relatively neutral sweetness that doesn’t overpower the flavor of the pecans so it’s perfect for this recipe.

 Almond butter gives these cookies a satisfying, chewy texture.
 You can substitute any other nut or seed butter you prefer.
 Just be sure that it doesn’t contain any added sugar or salt.